hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 that make them easily distinguishable.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 3 2 3 4 1 2 2 5
-Weapons/Armor: A Savage Orc may be equipped with weapons and armor chosen from the Henchmen equipment list.
+Weapons/Armour: A Savage Orc may be equipped with weapons and armour chosen from the Henchmen equipment list.
 Special Rules
 Unstable: These Orcs are not quite all there.
 They do not